Facebook is a compelling platform for advertisers for many reasons, including powerful targeting options and affordable costs, among others.

 Jomel Alos, online PR lead and content marketing strategist at digital marketing company Spiralytics, agreed.

 “One of the most common problems we see with our clients before they hire us is their failure to refresh their ad visuals,” Alos said.
-“Once they see that an ad is performing they don't monitor its frequency anymore, which results in ad fatigue, or the point when the audience is already too familiar with the ad.”
-This causes ad performance to drop off precipitously.
+“Once they see that an ad is performing they don’t monitor its frequency anymore, which results in ad fatigue, or the point when the audience is already too familiar with the ad.”
+This causes ad performance to drop off precipitously and makes it difficult to scale your Facebook ads.

 Alos pointed to a case study with what he called a healthy campaign with consistent CPC/CTR/CR and CPL for the first six days.
 On day seven, however, CPC and CPL started to increase, as everyone targeted had seen the ad four times on average.
 And as fewer users click on your ad, Facebook starts to lose money and must decide whether to stop showing your ad or to charge you more, Spiralytics noted in a blog post.